Understanding Windows Azure Access Control and Integration with Windows Azure Active Directory

 Subscriptions also have an association with a Directory.
 The Directory defines a set of users, which can be Organizational (i.e. sourced in that Directory) or Foreign (such as Microsoft Accounts).
 Subscriptions are accessible by a subset of those Directory users who have been assigned as either Service Administrator (SA) or Co-Administrator (CA); the only exception is that, for legacy reasons, Microsoft Accounts (formerly Windows Live ID) can be assigned as SA or CA without being present in the Directory.

-Functionality within the Windows Azure Management Portal enables SAs to change the Directory that a Subscription is associated with by using the Edit Directory command on the Subscriptions page in Settings.
+Functionality within the Windows Azure Management Portal enables SAs that are signed in using a Microsoft Account to change the Directory that a Subscription is associated with by using the Edit Directory command on the Subscriptions page in Settings.
 Note that this operation has implications on the access control of that subscription.

 In the simple case, an organization (such as Contoso) will enforce Billing and Access Control across the same set of Subscriptions.
 That is, the Directory is associated to Subscriptions that are owned by a single Windows Azure Account.
 Upon successful login to the Windows Azure Management Portal, users see two collections of resources (depicted in orange in the previous illustration):